-Candidates should contact Prometric® immediately upon receipt of the Scheduling Permit to schedule an appointment.
+Candidates should contact Prometric[®] immediately upon receipt of the Scheduling Permit to schedule an appointment.
 Candidates must have the Scheduling Permit in hand to schedule the appointment.

-All Prometric® Test Centers are set up similarly.
+All Prometric[®] Administrations are set up similarly.
 This enhances security and provides the same standards of comfort and uniformity for all candidates.
-Candidates can find locations of Prometric Test Centers and schedule an appointment on www.prometric.com.
+Instructions to schedule an appointment on www.prometric.com will be provided by the Board Office.